sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 ## VASP for GPU

 ### Building VASP
-An interactive session has to be allocated as for CPU build, but this time it must be on the GPU partition
+An interactive session has to be allocated for CPU build, but this time it must be on the GPU partition
 ```bash
 {{site.data.terminal.prompt}} salloc --account=suxxx-somebudget -N 1 -n 1 -c 4 --mem-per-cpu=3850 --time=8:00:00 --partition=gpu --gres=gpu:ampere_a100:1
 ```

-Then load the neccessary modules
+Then load the necessary modules
 ```bash
 [user@gpu042(sulis) ~]$ module purge
 [user@gpu042(sulis) ~]$ module load GCC/11.2.0 FFTW/3.3.10
 [user@gpu042(sulis) ~]$ module load NVHPC/21.11 OpenMPI/4.1.1-CUDAcore-11.5.1 ScaLAPACK/2.1.0
 ```

 We have not yet produced a GPU build with recommended OpenMP support, therefore, the following makfile.include can be used for non-(CPU)threaded GPU build.
-Note that `FC` and `FCL` fortran compiler flags below contain site-specific (cc80) and environment-specific (cuda11.5) options.
-The first one corresponds to compute capability of Sulis' GPUs, while the second one corresponds to the CUDA library version loaded to the envirnment in the previos step
+Note that `FC` and `FCL` Fortran compiler flags below contain site-specific (cc80) and environment-specific (cuda11.5) options.
+The first one corresponds to compute capability of Sulis' GPUs, while the second one corresponds to the CUDA library version loaded to the environment in the previous step

 <details markdown="block" class="detail">
 <summary>makefile.include</summary>